daveblackuk/VSR/README.md

 * Controllers may appear above the Unicom frequency and on the map at 0 miles distance, this is caused by the VATSIM feed data baing out of sync and is designed to ensure that controllers are always visible irrespective of the feed.
 This is normally shortlived and disappears with a refresh about a few minutes when the controller is assigned the correct location.

-* If you are not receiving messages from Vatsim, then the DLL may require additional permissions to run; right click on the DLL and ensure that the unblock security check box, if shown, has been checked
+* If you are not receiving messages from Vatsim, then the DLL may require additional permissions to run; right click on the DLL and ensure that the unblock security check box, if shown, has been checked .
+Stop and start vPilot, the reconnect to the network.

 ![image](https://user-images.githubusercontent.com/4178804/179221242-f3318ff9-dd48-4426-b801-16dab1d3ea4b.png)

+• Some icons do not render correctly in MSFS; this is due to limitations in the MSFS internal browser.
+This due to the style sheets in the tabulator framework used for the tables; it is on the backlog to resolve (if possible).

+• Window sizing is an issue with SU9 and currently (9th Aug) SU10, this also causes issues with scrollbars - The app uses a fixed size but the enclosing window size is not persistant, known ASOBO fault.

 ## Authors